-- (a) The Employer shall, during any period of maternity, adoption or parental leave, continue to pay the Employer's share of any premiums for medical, extended health, dental, group life and long-term disability benefits. - (b) The employee shall, during any period of maternity, adoption or parental leave, continue to pay the employee's share of any premiums for medical, extended health, dental, group life and long-term disability benefits. - (c) With respect to Superannuation benefits, the Employer will forward to the Superannuation Commission, the employee's share of Superannuation premiums, plus interest if applicable, that is required to top up the employee's Superannuation entitlement during the term of any maternity, adoption or parental leave.
-The payment shall be sent following the employee's election to pay his or her share of the premiums, plus interest if applicable, to top up the entitlement following the leave.
+- (a) The Employer shall, during any period of pregnancy, adoption or parental leave, continue to pay the Employer's share of any premiums for medical, extended health, dental, group life and long-term disability benefits. - (b) The employee shall, during any period of pregnancy, adoption or parental leave, continue to pay the employee's share of any premiums for medical, extended health, dental, group life and long-term disability benefits. - (c) With respect to Superannuation benefits, the Employer will forward to the Superannuation Commission, the employee's share of Superannuation premiums, plus interest if applicable, that is required to top up the employee's Superannuation entitlement during the term of any pregnancy, adoption or parental leave.
+The payment shall be sent following the employee's election to pay their share of the premiums, plus interest if applicable, to top up the entitlement following the leave.
 The employee must take the election within sixty (60) calendar days of returning to work following the leave.

-21.4 Seniority Rights on Return to Work
+21.4 Return from Leave and Seniority Rights

-- (a) On returning to work from maternity leave and from parental leave, an employee shall be placed in the employee's former position or a comparable one, at a salary level the employee would have been at but for the leave(s). - (b) An employee shall accumulate seniority while on maternity leave and on parental leave.
+- (a) On returning from pregnancy leave and from parental leave, an employee shall be placed in the employee's former position or a comparable one, at a salary level the employee would have been at but for the leave(s). - (b) An employee shall accumulate seniority while on pregnancy leave and on parental leave.